alipay/container-observability-service/README.md

 The following method will expose the service through NodePort.
 Please make sure that your current operating environment can access the Kubernetes nodeIP.

 Step2: Install Lunettes with Helm

+Note: Beginning in Helm v3.8.0, OCI support is enabled by default, and it graduated from experimental to general availability.
+So you‘d better choose Helm v3.8.0 or above.

 ```bash
 # Use NodePort
 helm install lunettes oci://registry-1.docker.io/lunettes/lunettes-chart --version [version] \